 Palak Tofu (Spinach Tofu Curry)

-Palak tofu is an easy spinach curry that's not only healthy and nutritious, but absolutely delicious too!
+This easy spinach tofu curry is not only healthy and nutritious, but absolutely delicious too!
 This beautiful and vibrant dish is full of flavor and a garlic lover's dream!

 post featured image